 Hotel Del Coronado Ice Rink.
 Visitors on winter vacations can soak up thousands of twinkling white lights as the Del’s Windsor Lawn turns into a rink just steps from the ocean.
 The scene: Newlyweds, families looking for blizzard-free winter vacations, and locals on date night.
 The inside scoop: Warm up with a cup of hot cocoa at the Coffee by the Sea snack shack, mingle with fellow skaters near the massive Christmas tree (the world’s first electrically lit outdoor tree, in 1904), or sing along to holiday music while you do laps around the rink.
 Open Nov.-Dec. $$; 1500 Orange Ave., Coronado; hoteldel.com or 800/468-3533.

 Lamb’s Players Theatre.
-Sample the island culture with live, theatrical entertainment.
+(All productions on hold until 2021 due to COVID-19) Sample the island culture with live, theatrical entertainment.
 The Lamb’s Players Theatre seats 350 in its restored, European-style Amphitheatre and puts on performances year-round in the ornate 1917 Spreckels Building. $$; 1142 Orange Ave, Coronado; lambsplayers.org or 619/437-6000.

 Ride the ferry.
 Debating whether to drive onto the island?
 Instead, take 15-minute ride from San Diego across the bay back to downtown Coronado.
 You’ll get gorgeous views of the bay, the San Diego–Coronado Bridge, the skyline, plus the naval station’s aircraft carriers. $; 1201 First St., Coronado; flagshipsd.com or 619/234-4111.